caoccao/Javet/docs/reference/resource_management/lock.rst

 Performance
 -----------

-Implicit mode comes with a slight performance overhead in V8 because every native call is protected by a new V8 locker.
+The implicit mode comes with a slight performance overhead in V8 because every native call is protected by a new V8 locker.

-Explicit mode is designed for performance sensitive work.
-In extreme performance test cases, the performance improvement may be up to 150% compared to implicit mode.
+The explicit mode is designed for performance sensitive work.
+In extreme performance test cases, the performance improvement may be up to 50% compared to the implicit mode.

 Thread-safety
 -------------

-Implicit mode is thread-safe because its locking granularity is at API call level.
-Multiple threads are free to share the same V8 runtime in concurrent scenarios.
-Of course, be careful that JavaScript variables may be changed by other threads.
+The implicit mode is thread-safe because its locking granularity is at API call level.
+Multiple threads are free to share the same V8 runtime in the concurrent scenarios.
+But, please be careful that JavaScript variables may be changed by other threads.
 It's better not to touch the same JavaScript variable among multiple threads, otherwise, Javet may crash.
 Yes, crash, because Javet doesn't perform this kind of check.

-Explicit mode is **NOT** thread-safe because it's designed to improve performance in single-threaded scenarios.
+The explicit mode is **NOT** thread-safe because it's designed for maximizing the performance in the single-threaded scenarios.
 Sharing V8 locker protected V8 runtime among multiple threads will result in Javet crash immediately.